 Students desiring eligibility for two-year tuition incentive to a community college or technical school, through the A+ Program, must have tutoring/mentoring experience a minimum of 50 hours.
 Students are eligible for this tuition incentive if they meet the criteria.
 This course gives students applying for the tuition incentive the opportunity to obtain tutoring/mentoring skills and to work with identified At-Risk students at district elementary, middle and high schools.
 Students must be enrolled in A+ and eligible for A+ scholarship to participate in the Students as Mentors class.
 Course credit is pass/fail.
 To receive passing credit, students must complete at least 50 hours of service and obtain a passing evaluation from a cooperating teacher.
 Mandatory training will occur before the beginning of each semester

 ACT PREP SKILLS

-(Elective) 1/2 unit; 10-12; Prerequisite: English I and English II (or be currently enrolled in English II), Algebra I and Geometry (or be currently enrolled in Geometry)
+(Elective) 1/2 unit; 11-12; or grade 10 with teacher/counselor recommendation; Prerequisite: English I and English II, Algebra I and Geometry.